Green Sea, South Carolina: 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.

 Transportation

 Green Sea owns an airport whose FAA LID is S79.

 Education

+Horry County School District is the sole school district in the county.

 Green Sea has a public library, a branch of the Horry County Memorial Library.